FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ```

 That looks pretty good, we still might run into an issue with the slice passed in
-being the wrong size so we set that up as the error case in our return value.
+being the wrong size, so we set that up as the error case in our return value.
 Let's update our error enum to handle this new change counter error.

 ```rust